Saptaparna10/cs5610-final-project-frontend/README.md

 * Spring boot

 # Project
-* The team is building an application to browse, save recipes and get experts' suggestions.
+* The team is building an application for user to browse, save recipes in one place and get experts' recommendations.

 # Checkout the wiki pages for more info.